 The new border leads to the emergence of flows of people and conflicts.
 First, authorities forced the inhabitants of the 'contaminated' area to leave.
 The scene inside the bus shows violent exchanges occurring between the passengers who are agreeing to be displaced and those who wish to return to their homes.
-Then, in the area considered safe, the decision to leave their place of residence is left up to everyone individually.
+Then, in the area considered safe. the decision to leave their place of residence is left up to everyone individually.
 Members of the Ono family, whose house is on the right side of the border, made different decisions.
 Yasuhiko, the father, decides to stay with his wife, Chieko.
 He asks his son Yoichi to leave with his wife, Izumi, to build their own family in a safer place.
 Moreover, he entrusts his nuclear books to his daughter-in-law to help her make informed decisions.
-Despite multiple interventions by both the authorities and Yoichi, Yasuhiko systematically refuses to leave his farm with his wife.
+Despite multiple interventions by both the authorities and Yoichi, Yasuhiko systematically refuses to sequence, Izumi witnesses an altercation in the street.
+Kids brutalize a young boy coming from a contaminated area and nickname him "radioactive".
+In this scene, the director refers to the hibakusha, the survivors of Hiroshima and Nagasaki, who became outcasts in Japan.
+This rejection was due to a revulsion towards pollution deeply rooted in Japanese culture.
+In ancient Japan, the butchers', squarers', or tanners' descendants were sidelined from their community because they associated their activities with blood and animal death (Sabouret 2011).